skiwi2/Fragments/README.md

  - Flavor Text

 #### Resource
 A card that can be used to gain resources that are refilled at the end of every turn.
 You can now play cards that cost resources.
-A common card text you will see on resource cards is the ability to change the effect on a creature slot.
+A common card text you will see on resource cards is the ability to add an object to a creature slot.
 Resource cards may only be played once every turn.

 #### Creature
 A card that can be used to combat other creatures and to deal damage to the opponent directly.
 It has the following extra attributes: